wsydney76/craft-properties-field/README.md

 ### Plugin settings

-* Show header: Whether to show a columns header in the CP.
-Defaults to `false`
 * Date output format.
 Defaults to `short`
 * Entries/Assets view mode.
 Defaults to `cards`
 * Custom input template directory.
 See Extending section for more details.